 Good evening, Bloggerland!

+The boys should be all tucked into bed and dreaming about their scenic drive tomorrow through the vast panoramas of North Dakota that await us tomorrow.
+Yee-haw!
 After the service, we boarded the bus and made the short drive up to the shores of Lake Bemidji.
 Paul and Babe stood tall for the pictures as the boys climbed all over them and had some fun.
 I think the boys were surprised by the size of these statues.
 It was also pretty cool just being on the edge of the water, where these stand.
 (For those trivia buffs at home, this picture is about 40 yards from where I met my wife four years ago...)

 We had a few minutes of extra time before we had to leave, so instead of doing the responsible thing, like journaling or going over the words to our songs in our heads, we decided to go spend mommy and daddy's hard earned money buying hat pins and stuffed fake birds (that have nothing to do with Bemidji) in the adjacent gift store.
 The lady there could not have been happier to see us.
 When I saw that not only was nothing in the store bar coded, but every transaction had to be written-out by hand AND there was a table to look-up the sales tax, I was less than thrilled.
 What was supposed to be a quick 25 minute swing through a gift shop turned into an hour at a register.
 Oh well, it was worth it in the end and the boys all got nice souvenirs from one of my favorite places in the world.
 On top of it, we made a friend!
 The cashier from the store absolutely adored the boys and called this "the highlight of her day."